Xcraft-Inc/xcraft.ch/content/goblins/gadgets/_index.md

 # The Goblin gadgets UX

-A wide variety of gadgets
+A wide variety of widgets

 ![various gadgets](/img/gadgets.various.jpg)